Main

 Sustainability Governance and Oversight

-Sustainability Committee
+*Sustainability Committee Details

 Vice Chairs Yoshiaki Takemasu (Representative Director, Executive Vice President, Chief Human Resources Officer, Chief Compliance Officer)

-Members General Counsel, the GMs of Human Resources & General Affairs Division, Business Legal Division, Corporate Planning & Strategy Div.
-Investment Administrative Division, Corporate Sustainability Division, Global Controller Division, Finance Division, Investor Relations Division, Financial Management & Advisory Division I, and two Chief Operating Officers of Business Unit, each of whom shall be appointed.
+Members General Counsel, the GMs of Human Resources & General Affairs Division I, Corporate Planning & Strategy Division, Investment Administrative Division, Corporate Sustainability Division, Global Controller Division, Finance Division, Investor Relations Division, Financial Management & Advisory Division II, and two Chief Operating Officers of Business Unit, each of whom shall be appointed.

 Administrative Office Corporate Sustainability Division, Corporate Planning & Strategy Division

-The committee has the following duties
+The committee has the following duties.

 1. Develop basic policies on the company's sustainability management and fundamental plans for activities to promote sustainability.